KnapsackPro/docs.knapsackpro.com/README.md

 ## Guard

-You can run guard to recompile raml files whenever they change.
+You can run Guard to recompile RAML files whenever they change.

     $ guard

+Guard is also monitoring the Docusaurus files.
+If anything changes, then Jekyll build is triggered along with the Docusaurus build.
+Ensure you have a separate terminal window running the following command to run Jekyll build:

+    $ bundle exec jekyll serve --watch --future